Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Background and motivation

 The impressive performance of large models is driven by scaling laws \cite{radford2021learning,sun2023eva}, which emphasize the importance of vast model sizes and extensive training data.
 For example, GPT-3 was built with 175 billion parameters and trained on 499 trillion tokens, both contributing to substantial computational demands.
 To alleviate these resource requirements, distributed training and inference methods have been proposed in \cite{ye2024openfedllm,zheng2024safely,friha2024llm}.

-User privacy presents another critical challenge in client services \cite{chen2024federated,lyu2024privacy,yan2024protecting}.
-Split learning has been introduced as a solution, effectively protecting training data privacy by dividing computation between clients and clouds \cite{ye2024openfedllm}.
+User privacy protection presents another challenge in client services \cite{chen2024federated,lyu2024privacy,yan2024protecting}.
+Split learning has been proposed as an effective solution to protect data privacy by partitioning models between clients and the cloud \cite{ye2024openfedllm}.

-In distributed deployment, efficient information exchange between model segments is essential.
-However, the academic focus has largely overlooked the storage and transmission costs of exchanging these features.
-Motivated by this gap, our work encodes features into bitstreams to streamline storage and transmission, addressing an essential component of efficient distributed deployment for large models.
+In distributed deployments, efficient information exchange between model segments is crucial.
+However, academic research has largely overlooked the storage and transmission costs associated with feature exchange.
+To address this gap, we propose to encode features into compact bitstreams to improve the efficiency of large model deployments in distributed environments.